schappim/mBot-Gitbook/section-1-chapter-4-attaching-the-mcore-to-the-chassis.md

 At this point, also insert the four AA batteries, because soon we will be placing the mCore controller over the battery pack.

+---

-**Professional tip:** Place the battery pack in a way to the its cable comes out at the front of the mBot.
+**Professional tip:** Place the battery pack in a way so the its cable comes out at the front of the mBot.
 This way, the cable has got a longer distance to travel to the back of the mBot where the battery socket will be.
 This will make it less likely that the cable will interfere with the wheels.

+---

 Your battery pack will sit on the chassis like this.